+This module is designed by the London School of Management Education for its Bachelor of Science with Honours degree in International Tourism and Hospitality Management to support the Foundation year learners to understand how hospitality and Tourism is organised and delivered in the UK.
 Tourism and hospitality are major international industries that in many countries account for a significant share of GNP and employment.
 The intrinsic links between tourism, hospitality and travel has meant that the growth of one sector has often stimulated the growth of the other sectors.
 The nature of these links is explored before the historical development and growing importance of the industry is examined.
 In conclusion, the module considers the likely developments and challenges the industry will face in the future

-Full Degree Year 1 (6 compulsory modules)
+BSc (Hons) International Tourism and Hospitality Management-Full Degree Year 1 (6 compulsory modules)

 Critical Thinking Skills

+This module has been designed by the London School of Management Education for students in the BSc (Hons) International Tourism and Hospitality Management course, to develop their process of conceptualizing, applying, analyzing, synthesizing, and/or evaluating information.
 Critical thinking is the ability to question what we read, hear and/or see.
 In all academic disciplines there are differences of opinion, conflicting evidence and uncertainty and a key skill in higher education is the ability to assess the evidence and arguments presented by others.
 This involves researching the topic, analysing the arguments given by different researchers in the field, and weighing up the evidence so that you can form your own conclusions about whose point of view you agree with and why.

 Personal and Professional Skills for Management